henry-oberholtzer/henry-oberholtzer/README.md

 #### Hi!

-I'm a musician, programmer and designer in Portland, OR.
+I'm a junior web developer and musician based in Portland, OR.

+I have experience in programming in JavaScript, HTML, CSS & SCSS.
+I'm passionate about open source code, techno and graphic design.